na-na-hi/renget/archive/mwglists.md

 * Fighting breaks out outside the museum of tolerance after screening of hamas film
 * Outbreak of diarrhea in all regions of the UK, possibly from poo contaminated water
 * Bored Apes at apefest 2023 uses new eye trick to make sure their nft tokens are viewable only once

+####General Ideas

 * Dead guy at Glenwood Caverns Adventure Park is a real live hero who defeated his CIA MKULTRA mind control
 * Hunter-Killer pod of orcas sinking boats in the strait of gibraltar

-####General Ideas

-* obama flying drones over afghanistan, bombing villages while wearing nobel peace prize
-* osama in his lounge room playing vidya with seal team, with bags of opium around
 * 40yo robotics employee crushed to death by a robot in South Korea after it mistook him for a box of vegetables
 * 7yr old Christopher gets finger broken by chess playing robot because he moved too fast
 * Elon Musk accused of antisemitism cos he compares George Soros To Magneto
 * Fact-Checkers Forced To Clarify They Are Not Putting 'Cum In M&Ms'
 * Wizards Of The Coast Employed Pinkertons To Retrieve Unreleased 'Magic: The Gathering' Cards
-* snowden climbing out of his window leaving a straw doll wearing his clothes in his bed
-* ghislaine maxwell on laptop posting reddit, at at an in-and-out with children
 * us military using 3 ufos spinning around mh370 flight to philadelphia experiment it away
 * Man that runs US Air Force Emerging Technology shill team is called Captain Faggard
 * Bud Light beer
 * Richard Golden posts a death threat "in minecraft" to local sheriff, gets arrested
-* Anti-woke Mandel "grandma killer" unplugging her not dying mom from life support
+* Mandel "grandma killer" unplugging her not dying mom from life support
 * Joe Exotic Announces 2024 Presidential Bid
 * The western world turning white african refugees away while welcoming non-white ones
-* china organ harvesting of their unwanted/wrong peoples
+* China organ harvesting of their unwanted/wrong peoples
 * Seismic blasting ships causing earthquakes, a'la Amazon Warrior unzipping the fault in new zealand 2016
 * Just Stop Oil protesters are paid shills to make actual environmentalists look bad and disruptive
-* 50% of all internet traffic is bots.
+* Half of all internet traffic is confirmed to be bots.
 Dead internet theory is not a theory.
 * Project blue beam.
-* north korea sending troops through the siberian railway to join russian military forces
+* North korea sending troops through the siberian railway to join russian military forces
 * Tiffany Gomas plane lady pointing to someone on the plane who is a reptiloid / they live alien
-* paneras new 'death lemonade' hospitalizing several and killing one
+* Paneras new 'death lemonade' hospitalizing several and killing one
 * 'War Thunder' Forums Leak Classified Military Documents
 * Magnus Carlsen And Hans Niemann use vibrating Anal Beads to cheat at chess
 * All-Star Voice Actress And Singer Rie Takahashi Implores Fans To Shower Before Her Concert